usefulsensors/person_sensor_eyeball/README.md

 ## Install the Code

-Now your eyeball is set up, copy the `code.py` file from this repository into the `CIRCUITPYTHON` drive.
+Now your eyeball is set up, copy the `code.py`, `eye0_ball2.bmp`, and `eye0_iris0.bmp` files from this repository into the `CIRCUITPYTHON` drive.
 You should notice that the green LED on the Person Sensor lights up when it sees your face, and see an eyeball that moves as you move you face within view of the sensor.

 ## Next Steps